Bethlehem Steel Corp. has formed a joint venture to build an $80 million plant in Jackson, Miss., company officials announced yesterday.

-The steel-coating plant was part of a $380 million program Bethlehem announced in July 1989 that includes a $140 million sheet-coating line at the Sparrows Point plant in Baltimore County and a $160 million project at Bethlehem's Burns Harbor, Ind., plant.
-Yesterday's announcement disclosed the site and partner for the steel-coating plant.
+The steel-coating plant is part of a $380 million program Bethlehem announced in July 1989 that includes a $140 million sheet-coating line at the Sparrows Point plant in Baltimore County and a $160 million project at Bethlehem's Burns Harbor, Ind., plant.
+At the time of the original announcement, neither the location nor the partner for the third plant had been determined.

 National Steel is 70 percent owned by NKK Corp., Japan's fifth-largest steelmaker.

 The project was announced formally yesterday at a groundbreaking in Jackson.

 The venture is the first with a Japanese-owned company for Bethlehem, which is known for accusing Japanese companies of violating trade laws.

 May 1, Bethlehem and CF&I; Steel Corp. of Pueblo, Colo., filed an anti-dumping petition with the U.S. Department of Commerce against producers of train rails in Japan, Britain and Luxembourg.
 It NKK as one of the companies responsible for allegedly selling rails below cost.

 It was the second trade case filed by Bethlehem since steel quotas expired at the end of March.
 In April, the company joined with Inland Steel Industries Inc. in a petition charging unfair trade practices by producers of steel bar and rod products in Brazil, France, Germany and Britain.

 Also last week, Bethlehem said foreign imports were one reason it began closing its rod mill at Sparrows Point, which could eliminate 350 jobs at the plant.